aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 We don’t know the future, but here’s a cookie.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Sun Jun  7 08:17:09 2026
+Last update: Mon Jun  8 09:15:14 2026

 ### Let's play! 🎮